David-LeK/vietnamese-historical-events/timelines_en.md

 *   **Jul.
 21, 1786:** The Tay Son army entered Thang Long, quickly overthrowing the over 200-year rule of the Trinh lords.
 *   **Late 1786:** Nguyen Hue was given Princess Ngoc Han in marriage by the Le king.
 The Tay Son brothers divided the country to rule: Nguyen Nhac as the Central Emperor (from Quang Ngai to Binh Thuan), Nguyen Hue as the Northern Pacification King (from Hai Van Pass northwards), and Nguyen Lu as the Eastern Pacification King (Gia Dinh).
 *   **1787:** Conflict broke out between Nguyen Nhac and Nguyen Hue.
 Nguyen Hue led troops to besiege Hoang De Citadel, forcing Nguyen Nhac to cede more land in Quang Nam.
+*   **1787:** In the Treaty of Versailles, Nguyen Anh ceded Con Dao Island to France in exchange for support, but this treaty never materialized.
 *   **1788:** Nguyen Anh returned from Siam and, taking advantage of Nguyen Lu's weakness, recaptured Gia Dinh.
 *   **Late 1788:** King Le Chieu Thong fled to China to seek aid.
 290,000 Manchu Qing troops led by Sun Shiyi poured into our country, occupying Thang Long.
 *   **Dec.
 22, 1788:** In Phu Xuan, Nguyen Hue ascended the throne as Emperor, taking the era name Quang Trung, and immediately led a large army on a lightning march to the north.